dafuster/smart-cover-background/README.md

 A common challenge with cover backgrounds is that one does not have full control of what the user is able to see in different responsive view sizes (mobile vs desktop).

-Smart background fixes that problem by auto positioning your background image so that a focus point of the image that is designated will always be visible to the user.
+Smart cover background fixes that problem by auto positioning your background cover image so that a focus point of the image that is designated will always be visible to the user.

 * [Demo](#demo)
 * [Installation](#installation)